 All participants, including the speakers and panelists, must be able to cover their own travel and accommodation expenses.

-Yokohama National University (*Online or in hybrid format)
+Yokohama National University (*Online or in hybrid format: subject to change)

 The Best Paper Award recognizes the speaker who presents the best paper during the conference.
 The awarded speaker will receive a grant of ¥50,000.